nikos6ares/nikos6ares.github.io/CUSTOMIZE.md

 This Jekyll theme implements [collections](https://jekyllrb.com/docs/collections/) to let you break up your work into categories.
 The theme comes with three default collections: `news`, `projects`, and `books`.
 Items from the `news` collection are automatically displayed on the home page, while items from the `projects` collection are displayed on a responsive grid on projects page and items from the `books` collection are displayed on its own `bookshelf` page inside `submenus`.

 You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
-To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to [\_pages/projects.md](_pages/projects.md).
+To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to.

 If you wish to create a collection with support for categories and tags, like the blog posts, you just need to add this collection to the `jekyll-archives` section of your [\_config.yml](_config.yml) file.
 You can check how this is done with the `books` collection.
 For more information about customizing the archives section or creating your own archives page, check the [jekyll-archives-v2 documentation](https://george-gca.github.io/jekyll-archives-v2/).